mlanza/logseq-style-carousel/README.md

 Toggling is controlled by the eye button appearing in the toolbar.
 If any matching content is found on the page the eye is underlined.

-Buttons can be added, removed or reconfigured as desired.
+Buttons can be added, removed or reconfigured as desired.  *Toggling to-do visibility wasn't meant to be the sole purpose of this plugin.*  Rather this feature provides an example of what's possible.
+The purpose is to allow you to configure buttons which conditionally find and style content in whatever manner you dream up.

 ## Configurable Settings